What to Expect: HIV Testing

 If you have already scheduled an annual checkup, be sure to ask your provider for an HIV test.

 Getting an HIV test generally takes just a few minutes.
-However, your healthcare provider may ask questions about your medical and sexual history before your test.
+However, your health care provider may ask questions about your medical and sexual history before your test.
 It is also an excellent time to ask any questions you might have about the test or any other health-related matters.
-(Read: “Eight conversations to have with your doctor.”)
+(Here are some suggestions: “Eight conversations to have with your doctor.”)

-If you believe you have recently been exposed to HIV, your provider may also talk to you about window periods, the period between when a person is exposed to HIV and when a test can detect the virus.
+If you think you’ve recently been exposed to HIV, your provider may also talk to you about window periods, the period between when you’re exposed to HIV and when a test can detect the virus.
 The window period varies from person to person and depends on the type of HIV test administered.

 Learn more about the different types of HIV tests.

 The OraQuick In-Home HIV Test is currently the only HIV self-test approved by the US Food and Drug Administration (FDA).
-It uses oral fluid to identify HIV antibodies without sending samples to a lab.
-However, oral fluid tests usually can’t detect HIV infection until at least three months after infection.
-So if you test positive on a self-test, you’ll need to follow up with a healthcare provider.
+It uses oral fluid (spit and saliva) to identify HIV antibodies without sending samples to a lab.
+However, this kind of test usually can’t detect HIV infection until at least three months after exposure.
+So if you test positive on a self-test, you’ll need to follow up with a health care provider.

 Getting the results